-- Erosion and the movement of sediment, pathogens, and soluble and sediment-attached substances that runoff carries. - Short-term and construction-related effects of this practice on the quality of downstream watercourses. - Effect on ground water recharge and quality of ground water. - Wetlands and water-related wildlife habitats.
+- Erosion and the movement of sediment, pathogens, and soluble and sediment-attached substances that runoff carries. - Short-term and construction-related effects of this practice on the quality of downstream watercourses. - Wetlands and water-related wildlife habitats.

 PLANS AND SPECIFICATIONS